 - other medications that fight redness and swelling

 If you experience swelling of the lips or face, trouble breathing, or wheezing, you should seek immediate medical attention.
-These can be life-threatening complications, and you will likely need a shot of epinephrine for treatment.
+These can be life-threatening complications, and you’ll likely need a shot of epinephrine for treatment.

 If your rash is tied to a preexisting condition, such as psoriasis or rosacea, talk with your doctor.
 They can evaluate your current treatment regimen and may be able to make adjustments if needed.

 It’s possible to confuse a stress rash with other common skin conditions.
 These include: